 In many cultures throughout the world, snakes are both feared and revered.
 Some snakes are admired for their sly hunting abilities, others are feared for their deadly venom.
 However, each one of these slithery serpents is an essential link in the world’s ecosystem.
 Without snakes, we would likely be overrun with small rodents and other pests.
-Despite this, once we see one, we raise the questions: how to kill a snake or how to get rid of a snake?
+Despite this, once we see one, we raise the question: how to kill a snake or how to get rid of a snake?

 Snakes are not major carriers of disease, but rats certainly are!
 Snakes promote good health and hygiene because they prey upon other animals that are dangerous to humans.
 For gardeners, having a few garter snakes in the garden can be a great source of natural pest control, as they eat the insects, birds, sometimes pigeons, and other pests that can damage plants.

 There are 3,000 species of snakes in the world.
 Only 375 of them are venomous.
 In the U.S., there are only about 20 types of venomous snakes.
-When confronted with one of these potentially dangerous serpents, the question arises on whether the snake should be killed.
+When confronted with one of these potentially dangerous serpents, the question arises of whether the snake should be killed.

 Most of us have heard the old saying that snakes are more scared of us than we are of them – and it’s true!
 Snakes are terrified of people and the noises we make.
 If a snake finds itself in the presence of a human, it certainly was not on purpose.
 Ironically, most snake bites occur when a person is attempting to capture or kill a snake that strikes in self-defense.